sebsebastiansandoval/ActiveDirectoryLab/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/sebsebastiansandoval/ActiveDirectoryLab/main/images/completediagram.png" width="80%" alt="Disk Sanitization Steps" />
 <br />
-Looking back at our diagram,
+Looking back at our diagram, we now have our full infrastructure working.
+We have full connectivity to the default gateway (Domain Controller), then our DC is properly forwarding that traffic (RAS / NAT) to the internet and now can ping back to us as an echo reply.
 <br />
 <br />
 <!--